-SALT LAKE CITY — A woman and dozens of pigs died Thursday night after a livestock semitruck crossed the I-15 median and struck a vehicle, pushing it into a 100-foot ravine, officials said.
+SALT LAKE CITY — A woman died Thursday night after a livestock semitruck crossed the I-15 median and struck a vehicle, pushing it into a 100-foot ravine, officials said.

 Both the Kia and the semitruck drove off the right shoulder, and the Kia landed at the bottom of a 100-foot embankment six miles south of Cove Fort in Beaver County.
 A rescue team reached the car but found the driver, 41-year-old Jaime Demille, of Cedar City, had died on initial impact with the semitruck.